Module: Familia::Features::Expiration

 Fine-Grained Control:

-Related structures can have their own expiration settings:
+Related structures can have their own expiration settings, or opt out of expiration cascade entirely:

 class Analytics < Familia::Horreum feature :expiration default_expiration 1.year